cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

 - Check that all the users that are root group members are legit;
   - if a suspicious account is found, mark it as an IOC.

-- Remove the non-legit/suspicious users that could be found.
+- Remove the non-legit/suspicious users that could be found, and kill their potential local session processes.

 ## Secure admin protocols
 - Make sure that only SSH is enabled and allowed to do remote admin tasks on the server(s);